ned14/outcome/doc/src/content/experimental/outcome.md

 +++
-title = "Example of Outcome"
-weight = 90
+title = "Tying it all together" weight = 80
 +++

-Firstly let's alias a more convenient form of `erased_result`:
+Firstly let's alias a more convenient form of `status_result`:

 {{% snippet "experimental_status_code.cpp" "typedef" %}}